 Such interest shall be payable quarterly on the interest payment dates of March 21, June 21, September 21 and December 21 of each year to holders of record at the close of business on the March 7, June 7, September 7 and December 7 immediately preceding the interest payment date.
 Interest will accrue from the most recent date to which interest, if applicable, has been paid or provided for or, if no interest is payable or has been paid or provided for, from the option exercise date.
 In the event that we exercise our option to pay interest in lieu of variable principal amount or cash interest, the redemption price, purchase price and change in control purchase price on the notes will be adjusted.
 However, there will be no change in the holder's conversion rights.
-A tax event would be a statutory or interpretative change to current federal tax laws that would impair our ability to deduct the accruals of variable principal amount payable on the notes.

 See "Description of Notes - Optional Conversion to Quarterly Coupon Notes upon Tax Event."